 Volunteers are then expected to commit to at least 1 training day, 1 sailing voyage (minimum of 1 day) and 1 shore-side day (e.g. maintenance, manning a stand, sub-committee activity etc) within a 12 month period.

-If you can’t join us as one of our volunteer crew within 12 months you will need to pay for another qualifying assessment voyage.
+If you can’t join us as one of our volunteer crew within 12 months, and you wish to continue volunteering then, you will need to pay for another qualifying assessment voyage.

 What is a qualifying assessment voyage?
 The qualifying assessment voyage is a two-way process and enables the potential volunteer to meet the crew, talk to the Skipper and to get involved in all aspects of sailing.
 Volunteer crew members need to be assessed to see if they have the right skills, initiative and can work well as a team.
 We are also looking for volunteer crew who have enthusiasm, motivation, commitment, maturity and are keen to learn in addition to sailing skills.
 Volunteers may also be young people who have previously sailed with us with a group but are now wanting to continue their sailing and stay involved with Challenge Wales.

 Volunteer crew members have different levels of sailing experience.
-Through the Challenge Wales Training Centre we encourage and support volunteers who wish to undertake RYA courses such as Competent Crew and Day Skipper as well as higher sailing qualifications and theory courses.
 We undertake frequent volunteer training days onboard to help you develop the right skills and techniques and learn how to do things ‘the Challenge Wales way’.
 Volunteering as crew allows you the opportunity to develop your personal and decision making skills, team working abilities, help young people achieve their goals and allows you to undertake milebuilding sailing trips.

 Volunteer crew pay a nominal charge of £10 per day when they sail on Challenge Wales to cover food and fuel costs while onboard.
 An optional membership scheme is available to volunteer crew which gives volunteers various discounts, particularly when sailing on young people’s trips.